A luxurious and charming country house just waiting to be discovered, Gliffaes Country House Hotel is one of the best luxury hotels in South Wales.

 After settling into my room.
 I went to take a proper look around the hotel.

 Gliffaes is decorated throughout in keeping with the historic nature of the building.
-There are period features to be found throughout the house, and the decor adds to the hotel’s elegant luxury.
+There are period features throughout the house, and the decor adds to the hotel’s elegant luxury.

 There are three reception rooms, each of which has a slightly different atmosphere.
 And all of them are perfect for relaxing in.